practicalli/clojure-content-to-merge/README.md

 ![Clojure logo](images/clojure-practicalli-banner.png)

+> If the images are broken, please view this book at [Clojure.practical.li](http://clojure.practical.li)

   This is an introduce to the Clojure programming language aimed at those just starting.
 The aim is to present Clojure in a simple to understand and highly practical way, so you can evaluate where Clojure is useful in your own projects.

-> **Comment**  A _just enough theory_ approach it taken as a quick way to start your journey into Clojure.
-There are many excellent books published on Clojure that go into far greater detail and theory behind the language.
+> **Comment** We take a _just enough theory_ approach as a quick way to start your journey into Clojure.
+That way you can start exploring the language by building software that does things.

+> There are many excellent books published on Clojure that go into detailed theory behind the language, so no need to repeat that here.

 #### Resources